 One of the most popular things to do in Ireland is to kiss the legendary Blarney Stone, housed at the (you guessed it) Blarney Castle.
 As a result, this attraction is as touristy as they come, which kind of puts a small damper on the visit.
 However, we still highly recommend checking it out; just try to overlook the hoky-ness of the whole operation.
 The castle grounds are amazing; the 60 acres encompass a variety of themed gardens, rivers and caves.
 Make sure to allot a couple hours to get your money’s worth, as entry is 15 euros, or 12 euros for students.
+It’s also just outside of the fun town of Cork, so it’s not too far out of your way if you’re in that area.

 How to Get There